openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

 # Structure of a unit test

-Intel GPU unit test (aka clDNN unit test) is a set of unit tests, each of which is for testing all primitives, fusions and fundamental core types of GPU plugin.
+Intel GPU unit test (aka clDNN unit test) is a set of unit tests, each of which is for testing all primitives, fusions, and fundamental core types of GPU plugin.
-There are 4 subcategories of unit tests as below.
+There are four subcategories of unit tests as below.

 ```bash
 openvino/src/plugins/intel_gpu/tests	- root of Intel GPU unit test